Amphipterygium adstringens: Distribution

 near the mountain and pacific slope regions, in the southern center part of the State of Jalisco, Michoacán, Morelos, Estado de Mexico, Puebla, Guerrero and Oaxaca.
-This plant usually blooms in the summer, from June to August, and tends to fructify (produce fruits) from August to January.
+This plant usually blooms in the summer, from June to August, and tends to fruit from August to January.

 Habitat and ecology

 Amphipterygium adstringens grows in hot temperatures in deciduous jungles or Quercus and Ilex forests.

 Flowers and fruit

 The male inflorescence is about 8.6 cm long.
 The male flower is actinomorphic.
 Its floral peduncle averages at .95 cm in length.
 There are 6-8 sepals on the flower all ranging from 1.2mm-2mm, these are tomentose (covered densely with hair at youngness), but at maturity they are pilose (the hair elongates and softens forming a plush surface).
 The stamen is short, with a filament averaging at only .28mm in length.
 The anthers, like the mature sepals, are also covered with long, fine hairs.The female inflorescence is in raceme about 1.3 cm in length.
 These generally contain 2-4 flowers.
 The pistils are bifurcate.
 The style is cylindrical and about 2–3 mm long.Amphipterygium adstringens is dioecious, with male and female flowers on separate individuals.